 Design and Fit

-- From the first time I tried on the Arc’teryx Proton LT Hoody, I loved the trimmed fit and feel of the jacket.
+- From the first time I tried on the Arc’teryx Proton LT Hoody, I loved the trim fit and feel of the jacket.
 The Phenom Orange colour stands out on the trail and is distinctive in photos.
 The 2 handwarmer side pockets and chest pockets are high quality and have deep pockets with soft lining.
 As mentioned, the knit cuffs keep the sleeves close to the body for an athletic look.
-And on the chest pocket is the Arc’teryx logo with the hood having a small Arc’teryx script written across it.
+And on the chest pocket is the Arc’teryx logo, with the hood having a small Arc’teryx script written across it.
 The overall fit is true to size and does not have excess material to worry about.

 Durability and Abrasion Resistance

-Arc’teryx Proton: Considerations
+Arc’teryx Proton LT: Considerations

 Price